-There's something unique about McGregor, who recently became a BSN-sponsored athlete.
+There's something unique about McGregor.
 He has an aura surrounding him that makes everything he touches turn to gold in the sport of MMA.
 He's got an energy like Arnold Schwarzenegger had when he stepped into the gym, or when Michael Jordan took to the basketball court.
 He's known as "The Notorious" for a reason.

 Mostly, McGregor wins fights with his fists.
 Contests usually conclude with his opponents lying in a heap and him collecting a check with a hefty set of zeros.
 McGregor's sharp tongue has also drawn the limelight as much as his fighting style and achievements in the UFC—MMA's elite league—but he's backed up everything he's said so far.
 "I don't just knock them out; I pick the round," McGregor boasts.

 And when the Las Vegas lights were on him for his shot at the UFC featherweight title, he delivered by beating José Aldo, one of the most dominant champions in MMA history.
 The KO took just 13 seconds.
 McGregor predicted he would finish the Brazilian champion in the first exchange, which is exactly what he did.